atlarge-research/opencraft-tutorial/README.md

 ## Run Opencraft Experiment

 In this section, you will run your first experiment with Opencraft.
-The goal of the experiment is to find out the network usage of the game when connecting 50 players.
+The goal of the experiment is to find the latency of generating chunks using local generation.

 Run the following command to reserve 3 machines on the DAS-5 for 900 seconds (15 minutes):

 ```
-preserve -np 3 -t 900
+preserve -np 2 -t 900
 ```

 Now use `preserve -llist` to list all reservations.
 Yours will be near the bottom.
 Note the reservation number you have been assigned, shown in the first column.